 Rent worry-free for just 149.00 € (excl.
 VAT):

-✓ You receive the sorted material in robust trolley cases, delivered by UPS.
+✓ You receive the sorted materials in robust trolley cases, delivered by UPS.

-✓ You will already receive the material 1-2 business days before your scheduled workshop.
+✓ You will already receive the materials 1-2 business days before your scheduled workshop.

 ✓ The LSP sets are sorted, cleaned and neutral packed.